aziz/SublimeFileBrowser/README.md

 ```

 ## Changing color scheme
-If you don't like colors used in FileBrowser just copy [this file](https://github.com/aziz/SublimeFileBrowser/blob/master/dired.hidden-tmTheme) to your User folder, change colors and create a file called `dired.sublime-settings` in you User folder and paste the code below:
+If you don’t like colors used in FileBrowser just copy [this file](https://github.com/aziz/SublimeFileBrowser/blob/master/dired.hidden-tmTheme) to your User folder, change colors and paste the code below in your user syntax specific settings file:

 ``` json
 {